 Who we are and what we do

 In 2018, the prize was titled 'Unlearn the hate! - How the peace of tomorrow arises in children's minds'.
-Awarded were the 'Jiyan Foundation' from Iraq and 'streetchildrenaid' from South Sudan.
-The ceremonial speach was held by Ahmad Mansour.
+The keynote speech was held by Ahmad Mansour.
+Awards have gone to:

 Account for donations

 The Hamburg Initiative for Human Rights (HIM) is a registered association that exclusively pursues charitable purposes.
 Your donations and funding go directly into our work and the projects we support.
 Our office and staff costs are covered by our own membership fees.
 If you would like to donate for a specific project, please indicate this purpose during the transfer.
 Your donations to HIM are tax deductible: A simple proof (bank statement) up to 200 Euros - on request and with higher amounts, we also issue donation receipts.

 We thank you for your support!